eventsflow/core/README.md

 ## Development

-For local testing please be sure that [drone-cli](https://github.com/drone/drone-cli) is installed
+For local development and testing there is available `.devcontainer.json` configuration for VS Code